Graylog2/documentation/pages/installation/os/ubuntu.rst

     $ sudo dpkg -i graylog-3.1-repository_latest.deb
     $ sudo apt-get update && sudo apt-get install graylog-server

+.. hint:: If you want the :ref:`Integrations Plugins <integrations_plugins>` or the :ref:`Enterprise Plugins <enterprise_features>` installed, you need to install them now.
+The following install all official provided packages by Graylog at the same time: ``sudo apt-get install graylog-server graylog-enterprise-plugins graylog-integrations-plugins graylog-enterprise-integrations-plugins``

 Follow the instructions in your ``/etc/graylog/server/server.conf`` and add ``password_secret`` and ``root_password_sha2``.
 These settings are mandatory and without them, Graylog will not start!

 You need to use the following command to create your ``root_password_sha2``::